 He was given a new challenge each time he completed one.
 For the next two weeks, he solved five more problems.

 By the end of the sixth problem, the mysterious site gave him an option to submit contact information that included his phone number and email.
-A few days later, he was contacted by a recruiter asking for his resume and a time of availability for a phone call.
+A few days later, he was contacted by a an expert recruiter just like the professional job recruiter Utah asking for his resume and a time of availability for a phone call.

 Rosett explained that the rest of the interview process with Google was typical to most other tech interviews with the company.
 The point of difference was that he bypassed the technical phone screen since he had already shown proficiency for coding based on his performance on the foo.bar exercises.